Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --tolerance_coverage TOLERANCE_COVERAGE, -tc TOLERANCE_COVERAGE
-                            If the coverage is lower than tolerance_coverage, even the length is within --tolerance, the algorithm will still devide the current transcript to two parts.
+                            If the coverage is lower than tolerance_coverage, even the length is within --tolerance, the algorithm will still divide the current transcript to two parts.
                             Default is 0.
       --tss_files TSS_FILES [TSS_FILES ...], -ct TSS_FILES [TSS_FILES ...]
                             If the paths of TSS files are assigned here, this